halex5000/ld-articles/Astro LaunchDarkly/5 Things That Make Astro Unique for Building Web Apps.md

 This is referred to as partial hydration because Astro will embed the client-side JavaScript necessary for that component while still rendering the rest of the page statically.
 This architecture is commonly called the [islands architecture](https://jasonformat.com/islands-architecture/) because one component (or widget) on the page may contain JavaScript while others do not.

-In addition, components are loaded individually and in isolation, so that the rendering of one component is not blocked by the rendering of another while performance issues with one also don't affect the performance of another.
+In addition, components are loaded individually and in isolation, so that the rendering of one component is not blocked by the rendering of another and performance issues with one also don't affect the performance of another.

 ## Markdown

 Most, though not all, SSGs have some built-in mechanism for rendering and displaying Markdown content as HTML.
-Astro takes this a step further though and allows you to do some very dynamic things with Markdown that are unique.
+Astro takes this a step further and allows you to do some very dynamic things with Markdown that other SSGs do not.

 For example, you can use variables defined in the frontmatter (i.e. the metadata at the top of the Markdown file) within the Markdown content.